karan2808/Cpp-Data-Structures-and-Algorithms/DFS/README.md

 7. Longest Increasing Path in a Matrix: Given an m x n matrix, the objective is to return the length of the longest increasing path in the matrix.

 8. Binary Tree Maximum Path Sum: A path is a binary tree is a sequence of nodes where each pair of adjacent nodes in the sequence has an edge connecting them.
 A node can only appear in the sequence at most once.
 The path sum of a path is sum of nodes values in the path.
 The objective is to find the maximum path sum.

+9. Out of Boundary Paths: Given an m x n grid with a ball along with its starting position.
+The ball can be moved to an adjacent cell or cross the grid boundary in four directions (up, down, left, right).
+The objective is to find the number of paths to move the ball out of grid boundary, given the ball can be moved at most N times.